Early Summer Through Green Maple Leaves

 In a bustling city like New York, it’s easy to be caught up in constant stimulation.
 But if we pause and look closely, beautiful plants and the changing seasons are quietly present around us — even in the concrete jungle.

 May is such a beautiful month.
-Before we know it, Memorial Day will arrive and summer will truly begin.
+Before we know it, Memorial Day is here, and summer truly begins.

 I hope you, too, will take a small moment to notice the quiet beauty waiting near you.